Learn the Foundations of Chinese Medicine

 Accreditation

-Together with our SNRO accredited Western Medicine courses this leads to a total of 240 EC.
+Together with our SNRO accredited Western Medicine course this leads to a total of 240 EC.
 This enables our graduates to operate at a similar level as HBO bachelor graduates in the Dutch health care system as well as being able to give VAT-free health treatments.

 Study material and study books